 Electric Make solves this problem at the file level, completely independent of the source control system, by keeping a separate database of inputs and outputs called a ledger.
-To use the Ledger, specify which file aspects to check for changes when considering a rebuild.
-The (nonexclusive) choices are:
+To use the Ledger, you specify which file aspects to check for changes when considering a rebuild.
+To do so, use the --emake-ledger=<valuelist> command-line switch (or the EMAKE_LEDGER environment variable). <valuelist> is a comma-separated list that includes one or more of: timestamp, size, command, nobackup, nonlocal, and unknown.
+For more information, see Ledger options in Electric Make Command-Line Options, Environment Variables, and Configuration File.

-- timestamp any timestamp changes to either the target or the explicitly declared dependency, regardless of how it relates to the last modified time of the target input file, triggers a target rebuild. - size any size change, regardless of the timestamp in the input file, triggers a target rebuild. - command records the text of the command used to create the target.
+- timestamp Any timestamp changes to either the target or the explicitly declared dependency, regardless of how it relates to the last modified time of the target input file, triggers a target rebuild. - size Any size change, regardless of the timestamp in the input file, triggers a target rebuild. - command Records the text of the command used to create the target.
 If makefile or its variables change, using command rebuilds the target.
-Important caveat: If you initialize a variable using the \$(shell) function, be extremely careful to use the \$(shell) function with a ':=' assignment to avoid re-evaluating it every time the variable is referenced. ':=' simply expanded variables are expanded immediately upon reading the line. - nobackup suppresses the automatic backup of the ledger file before its use. - nonlocal instructs eMake to operate on the ledger file in its current location, even if it is on a network volume.
+Important caveat: If you initialize a variable using the \$(shell) function, be extremely careful to use the \$(shell) function with a ':=' assignment to avoid re-evaluating it every time the variable is referenced. ':=' simply expanded variables are expanded immediately upon reading the line. - nobackup Suppresses the automatic backup of the ledger file before its use. - nonlocal Instructs eMake to operate on the ledger file in its current location, even if it is on a network volume.
 By default, if the file specified by --emake-ledgerfile (emake.ledger in the current working directory, by default) is not on a local disk, eMake copies that file (if it already exists) to the system temporary directory and opens the copy, then copies it back to the specified location when the build is complete.

-Using nonlocal removes a safety and may cause problems if the non-local filesystem has issues with memory-mapped I/O (IBM Rational ClearCase MVFS is known to have issues with memory-mapped I/O).
-If you are confident that you will get efficient and reliable memory-mapped I/O performance from the non-local filesystem, you can remove the safety for improved efficiency because eMake does not spend time at startup and shutdown copying ledger files.
+Using nonlocal removes a safety and might cause problems if the non-local file system has issues with memory-mapped I/O (IBM Rational ClearCase MVFS is known to have issues with memory-mapped I/O).
+If you are confident that you will get efficient and reliable memory-mapped I/O performance from the non-local file system, you can remove the safety for improved efficiency because eMake does not spend time at startup and shutdown copying ledger files.
 Electric Cloud strongly recommends against using nonlocal with ClearCase dynamic views.
 Electric Cloud does not support Ledger-related problems that occur when nonlocal is used in conjunction with the MVFS.